 Do you provide:

-- A cheerful staff that smiles and address patients by their name?
+- A cheerful staff that smiles and addresses patients by their name?

 - Friendly staff that introduces themselves and their positions?